ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.T2SDescription"></a>

 ### T2SDescription
-T2SDescription message is used to describe the text-to-speech service.
+<p>T2SDescription message is used to describe the text-to-speech service.</p>

 | Field | Type | Label | Description |